DatTram/100-JSprojects/README.md

 # Rules

-1. Self-paced, so no deadline
+1. Self-paced, so no deadline.
 2. Only vanilla JS with HTML and CSS (CSS frameworks and preprocessors are allowed).
 3. APIs are allowed.

-Free to use my projects
+Free to use my projects.